-ERP (Enterprise Resource Planning) presents the “backbone” of your business and powerful software system designed to integrate and unify the main functional areas of your organization.
-The benefits of ERP and eCommerce integration are immense when the process is done the right way.
+The benefits of ERP (Enterprise Resource Planning) and eCommerce integration are immense when the process is done the right way.
+ERP presents the “backbone” of your business and a powerful software system designed to integrate and unify the main functional areas of your organization.
 What should companies keep in mind when planning the integration of two key systems in their business operations – ERP and eCommerce platform?

 What are the key benefits of ERP and eCommerce integration?

 1. Data entry and management

 ERP data are available in real-time and must be only entered once.
 This means that you do not have to take any special care of stock availability or even order statuses.
 ERP system covers that for you and shares all the necessary information with your customers – leading to higher overall customer satisfaction.

 ERP can contain a lot (and I mean A LOT) of information about the products.
 Some of them are basic, such as name, SKU, description, price, dimensions, quantity, etc. But some of them are really relieving your work on your eCommerce store.
 If you decide to synchronize products, you can actually have attribute sets, product availability (with information about when will the product exactly be available), category information, related products, and substitutes defined in ERP and shown on your product page.
 Products should be created in the ERP and fine-tuned within your eCommerce platform.

 Price is defined in ERP, and that includes all the different rebates and discounts for special customer groups.
 ERP will even allow you to create special prices for a limited time, which will also be shown on your eCommerce site.
 For you, this means less time spent thinking about different special prices and only worrying if everything is correctly set up from your ERP side.

 Since your ERP should present the most important organizational financial database, if your eCommerce business is integrated with the ERP itself, it would be much easier to follow your online numbers and match them with the offline segments of your business.
 Not only that, but automation of invoicing process will definitely help in reducing the possibility of human error.